Saudeleur dynasty

 The Saudeleur dynasty (Pohnpeian: Mwehin Sau Deleur, "Period of the Lord of Deleur"; also spelled Chau-te-leur) was the first organized government uniting the people of Pohnpei island, ruling from c.
-1100-1200 CE to c.
+1100–1200 CE to c.
 1628 CE.
 (Note: The Saudeleur era lasted around 500 years.
 Legend generally dates their downfall to the 1500s, however archaeologists date Saudeleur ruins to ca. 1628.)
 The era was preceded by the Mwehin Kawa (Period of Building) or Mwehin Aramas (Period of Peopling), and followed by Mwehin Nahnmwarki.
 The name Deleur was an ancient name for Pohnpei, today a state containing the capital of the Federated States of Micronesia.

 Pohnpeian legend recounts that the Saudeleur rulers were of foreign origin, and that their appearance was quite different from native Pohnpeians.
 The Saudeleur centralized form of absolute rule is characterized in Pohnpeian legend as becoming increasingly oppressive over several generations.
 Arbitrary and onerous demands, as well as a reputation for offending Pohnpeian deities, sowed resentment among Pohnpeians.
 The Saudeleur dynasty ended with the invasion of Isokelekel, another semi-mythical foreigner, who replaced the Saudeleur rule with the more decentralized nahnmwarki system in existence today.

 Origins

 The earliest settlers on the island were probably Lapita culture people from the Southeast Solomon Islands or the Vanuatu archipelago.
-According to Pohnpeian legend, the main island was created by a party of 17 men and women from a distant land to the south who piled rocks on the surrounding coral reef.
-The island was inhabited by natives who mixed with the newcomers.
-Their numbers grew, but their society was in a state of perpetual anarchy.

 The Saudeleur dynasty began with the arrival of twin sorcerers Olisihpa and Olosohpa from the mythical Western Katau, or Kanamwayso.
 Olisihpa and Olosohpa were said to be much taller than native Pohnpeians.
 The brothers arrived in a large canoe seeking a place to build an altar so that they could worship Nahnisohn Sahpw, the god of agriculture.
 After several false starts, the two brothers successfully built an altar at megalithic Nan Madol, where they performed their rituals.
 In legend, these brothers levitated the huge stones with the aid of a flying dragon.
 When Olisihpa died of old age, Olosohpa became the first Saudeleur.
 Olosohpa married a local woman and sired twelve generations, producing sixteen other Saudeleur rulers of the Dipwilap ("Great") clan.
 (Note: Hanlon (1988) notes differing accounts of the number of Saudeleur rulers, ranging from eight to seventeen, concluding that it is impossible to know this number for certain.)
 The founders of the dynasty ruled kindly, though their successors placed ever increasing demands on their subjects.